 At the conclusion of each playoff round teams must be available for the next playoff meeting to make the selection for the next game.
 Teams that do not attend a post round robin meeting or subsequent meetings within the allotted time, or are not prepared to make a decision, forfeits their choice (stone color, practice choice etc.) to which the team is entitled.

-Stone selection for Playoff games running dual championships will be decided by the established Curl BC method.both Chief Umpires to make it fair for all playoff games as more than one game will be played at one time.
+Stone selection for Playoff games running dual championships will be decided by the established Curl BC method to make it fair for all playoff games as more than one game will be played at one time.
 In the finals, as there is only one game played both Mens and Ladies stones may be selected from All 5 sheets.

-For ALL combined events in the 2021-2022 championship year (ladies/men) the playoff teams will select their stones starting with the men first
+For ALL combined events in the 2021-2022 championship year (ladies/men) the playoff teams will select their stones starting with the men first.

 COVID-19 PROTOCOLS: